 The truth is that by the time a company decides to hire a specific candidate, they are very much committed to him or her.
 And, at the same time, a candidate who decides that the company is right for them is equally committed.
 So why should it be unpleasant with winners and losers?

 The ideal negotiation, if there is any, should go like this: the company offers x, the candidates wants y and they meet in the middle.
 It should not be protracted or difficult.
 And there should never be ill will.
+Let the company make the offer.
+There is a rule in negotiating that says the first person to name a number looses.
+If a candidate names a number first, they have locked themselves in and are somewhat precluded from negotiating.

 Candidates sometimes they have to give themselves permission to accept a job.
 What I mean by this is that the candidate has committed to himself or herself at a certain financial or title level.
 They may have even told their spouse how much they think they are going to get (often, far more than may be realistic).
 And with that number or title in mind, they go job hunting.
 When an offer comes for less then they previously thought they would get, they have to find a way to accept the job and not lose face to themselves or their family.
 There are lots of ways to do this.
 Scheduled salary reviews, signing bonuses, guaranteed bonuses, guaranteed salary increases, extra vacation, better titles, spousal accompanying on business trips are all methods companies can use to get people to say, “Yes”.
 These things should be part of a negotiation.